ansys/pydyna/docker/pre/README.rst

      docker compose up -d

-Copy Files from Docker
+Copy files from Docker
 ~~~~~~~~~~~~~~~~~~~~~~
-To copy files back from the ``pre`` docker container to your host machine use the command below
+To copy files back from the ``pre`` docker container to your host machine use the command below:

   .. code:: bash